kamahen/advent-of-code-2022/README.md

 https://adventofcode.com/2022/day/21

-First part was pretty easy; second part required a small change and used a "logic variable" trick; it also useds Newton-Raphson method to quickly converge on an answer (not guaranteed to work, but it did work in this situation).
+First part was pretty easy; second part required a small change and used a "logic variable" trick; it also used Newton-Raphson method to quickly converge on an answer (not guaranteed to work, but it did work in this situation).
 For simplicity, uses lists rather than dicts or RB-trees (there's less than 2000 items).
 Uses DCGs for more general